-Integrated tickets cannot be replaced or refunded if lost or stolen.
+Beware, cardboard tickets cannot be replaced or refunded if lost or stolen.

-In many stations, you have to insert your travel card in the stile in order to be able to leave the station at the end of your journey, so keep it on hand.
+In many stations, you must use your travel card again to leave the station at the end of your journey, so keep it on hand.
 You must have a valid travel card or ticket whenever using public transportation.
 If you are stopped by an inspector without having one, the minimum fine is €100.